mjmckinnon/docker-ubuntubuild/README.md

 See more in the [Docker Hub](https://hub.docker.com/mjmckinnon/ubuntubuild)

-This is a container as a starting point for the build stage for the following projects:
+This Dockerfile defines an image which is used in the build/compile stage for several cryptocurrency docker images.

+It was created to support these following projects:

 * [docker-bitcoincore](https://github.com/mjmckinnon/docker-bitcoincore)
 * [docker-bitcoingold](https://github.com/mjmckinnon/docker-bitcoingold)